savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 The code for the RPis departed greatly from 2019.
 In 2019 the entirety of the RPi code was written in Python, however for 2022 the majority of it was rewritten in C with only some parts in Python. **This fundamental rework was done in the interest of improving the reliability and speed of the data overlay system for the video** which was the main reason for my previous system being removed in TITAN for WHPSC 2019.

-On the RPis there are a few processes going on handed by different bits of code, the flow of it is as follows: on boot there is a python script that is used to determine which RPi it is (front or rear), then execute the requiste programs.
+On the RPis there are a few processes going on handed by different bits of code, the flow of it is as follows: on boot there is a python script that is used to determine which RPi it is (front or rear), then execute the requisite programs.
 These programs being the camera feed, overlay, and ANT data collection if there is an ANT module present.
 There are also two additional scripts executed by this boot script to monitor and handle button presses on the TITAN boards such as safely shutting down the RPi.

 To speedup the boot time of the system as well as making it easier for people to notice errors during boot, I had the RPis configured to boot to command line instead of a graphical user interface.
 This meant that anything my programs printed would appear in the terminal which occupied the entire screen.